Aiven-Open/klaw-docs/docs/HowTo/topics/Edit-topic-request.md

 ability to edit an existing topic.

 1. In Klaw, select **Topics** on the navigation bar.
-2. Select the specific Kafka Topic you wish to edit.
+2. Select the specific Apache Kafka Topic you wish to edit.
 3. Click the edit button on the right side of the Topic by Environment view.
 4. On the **Edit Topic** view, you can modify advanced configuration or